+Riding on the west slopes of Mount Stromlo along a serpentine route with views of the Brindabella Ranges.
 Mount Stromlo Forest is a large reserve on the slopes of Mount Stromlo.
 West of the mountain, many creeks run off undulating hills into the Murrumbidgee River, and have cut into the clay to form deep creek beds.

 The ACT Government goals found in the ACT Climate Change Strategy 2019-25, the Molonglo River Reserve Management Plan 2019, and the Active Travel Framework conflict and are difficult to reconcile.
-These strategies show commonalities but as with any specific project, there will be trade-offs.
+These strategies show commonalities but there will be trade-offs.
 In the Molonglo Valley, active travel is poorly served.

 For a strategy to be implemented, the vague ambition must be specified in detail.
 To plan and build a bike path, urban planning practitioners need a specification.
 An introduction to Planning for Active Travel in the ACT: Active Travel Infrastructure Interim Planning Guideline.